andrasq/node-qrpc/Readme.md

 Message endpoints process messages, but do not return a response to the caller.
 This is a much more efficient way to push data for eg reporting or stats delivery.
-The handler function should not take a next function as a reminder that no response will be returned to the caller.
+The handler function should not declare the `next` argument as a reminder that no response will be returned to the caller.
 A no-op next function is passed to the call just in case, however.

 Calling endpoints is one-way message passing:  the data will be acted on by the server but no acknowledgement, status or error is returned.